ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 version can satisfy.

-To show the usefulness of integer programming, we will leverage a significant result of Stephen Cook, known as Cook's theorem[^cook], which states that the Boolean satisfiability problem is NP-complete.
+To show the usefulness of integer programming, we will leverage a significant result of Stephen Cook, known as Cook's Theorem[^cook], which states that the Boolean satisfiability problem is NP-complete.
 In other terms, given any problem in the NP complexity class we can express it as an instance of the Boolean satisfiability problem, and solve it with a satisfiability solver.